Generation of degree-correlated networks using copulas: Constructing the probability matrix

 \section{Constructing the probability matrix}

 The probability matrix as introduced in \cite{Raschke:2010} approximates the degree-degree association structure by a bivariate distribution of discrete random variables.
 This allows to generate different realizations of networks with the same underlying association structure.
 The probability matrix $P(h,h')$ is the joint distribution of the number of edges $h$ connected to the end of an edge, including the considered edge itself.
-The assignment and its difference to the node degree $k$ is illustrated in Fig. \ref{fig:Figh}.
+The assignment and its difference to the node degree $k$ (number of edges incident on a node) is illustrated in \mbox{Fig. \ref{fig:Figh}}.

-The marginal distribution of $P(h,h')$ is the distribution $P_h(h)$, which is related to the distribution of the node degree $P_k(k)$ by $P_h(h)=\sum_{h=h_0}^{h_{\max}}P_k(k)/\left\langle k \right\rangle$.
+The marginal distribution of $P(h,h')$ is the distribution $P_h(h)$, which is related to the distribution of the node degree $P_k(k)$ by $P_h(h)=P_k(h)h/\left\langle k \right\rangle$, with $\left\langle k \right\rangle$ being the average degree.
 Note that $|k|=|h|$ for a specific node, implying $h_{max}=k_{max}$.
 A straightforward way to construct the probability matrix is the application of a bivariate discrete random distribution \cite{Raschke:2010}.
 However, this approach suffers from the limited number of discrete and especially heavy-tailed bivariate distributions.
-During the recent decades, the use of copulas has hereby proved to be powerful to overcome the same shortcoming in the continuous case \cite{Sklar:1959,Mari:2001,Nelsen:2006}.
+During the recent decades, the use of copulas has hereby proved to be powerful to overcome the same shortcoming in the continuous case \cite{Sklar:1959,Mari:2001,Embrechts:2005,Nelsen:2006}.
 The basic idea is to separate the marginal distributions from the association structure.